slashinfty/run-get/README.md

 ## Changelog

+17 July 2020 - Runs now have a leaderboard rank in the embed.

 13 July 2020 - Added `?rungetgames` command.
 Adding multiple games doesn't short circuit if there's a duplicate.

 12 July 2020 - Initial release.